Libensemble/libensemble/docs/function_guides/function_guide_index.rst

 Writing User Functions
 ======================

-libEnsemble coordinates ensembles of calculations performed by three main
-functions: a :ref:`Generator Function<api_gen_f>`, a :ref:`Simulator Function<api_sim_f>`,
-and an :ref:`Allocation Function<api_alloc_f>`, or ``gen_f``, ``sim_f``, and
-``alloc_f`` respectively.
-These are all referred to as User Functions.
-Although libEnsemble includes several ready-to-use User Functions like :doc:`APOSMM<../examples/aposmm>`, it's expected many users will write their own or adjust included functions for their own use-cases.
+An early part of libEnsemble's design was the decision to divide ensemble steps into generator and simulator routines as an intuitive way to express problems and their inherent dependencies.

+libEnsemble was consequently developed to coordinate ensemble computations defined by

+• a *generator function* that produces simulation inputs,
+• a *simulator function* that performs and monitors simulations, and
+• an *allocation function* that determines when (and with what resources) the other two functions should be invoked.

+Since each of these functions is supplied or selected by libEnsemble's users, they are typically referred to as *user functions*.
+User functions need not be written only in
+Python: they can (and often do) depend on routines from other languages.
+The only restriction for user functions is that their inputs and outputs conform to the user function APIs.
+Therefore, the level of computation and complexity of any user function can vary dramatically based on the user's needs.

-These guides describe common development patterns and optional components for each kind of User Function.
+These guides describe common development patterns and optional components for each kind of User Function:

 .. toctree::
    :maxdepth: 2